Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Browser

-Unfortunately, Firefox removed the user interface of importing CRL, thus, we are not able to revoke a certificate on our own.
+Unfortunately, Firefox removed the user interface of importing CRL, thus, you are not able to revoke a certificate on our own.
 Information can be found in the following website. https://wiki.mozilla.org/CA:ImprovingRevocation#Preload_Revocations_of_Intermediate_CA_Certificates However, you can still try a tool, MobaXterm, to configure CRL manually.

  ![Alt text](pic/Picture68.png?raw=true "Title")